tesla1900/programming_course/README.md

-# Programming in Python BCGS Summer 2022
+j Programming in Python BCGS Summer 2022
 This is the repository of Shravani, PAarth and Moritz (SPAM), to work on exercises and projects together.

 ## Here are some important things to note